Awesomeware/goblin-wrangler/backend/README.md

 really be bothered to deploy a ton of services and thus need to dip into k8s straight away.
 So for now the whole backend is contained in 'backend' and 'web' for a backend service and web SPA respectively.

+Built by Google Cloud Build as an image to be run by Cloud Run.